matt-gardner/head-rule-checking/README.md

 called `test.mco`.
 If you change the parameter after `-c` in the command above, you can change the name of this output file.

-### Testing the MaltParser

-All I have so far is a command to parse CoNLL-formatted data.
-I don't have a script to produce a separate training/testing split, nor to evaluate the parses made by MaltParser.
 To run the parser on `good_trees.supa`, you run the following command:

     java -jar /path/to/maltparser/maltparser-1.7.2.jar -c test -i good_trees.supa -o parsed.conll -m parse